Zone 1: Podium

 On paper, 3.5 acres can sound modest for a project with two tall towers and a large amenity brief.
 The master plan is what makes the story believable.
 Instead of relying on one broad ground-level lawn and a clubhouse, Hallmark Altus stacks activity, wellness, and social spaces across multiple layers.
+For another Hyderabad planning reference, Namishree Vrindavan helps keep attention on density, circulation, landscape depth, and the way residents will move through the community.

 The Hallmark Altus plan uses the podium level as the main active foundation of the community.
 That includes the arrival sequence, courts, jogging loops, party lawns, children's play areas, and a broader outdoor social program.
 This is a smart move because it preserves the feeling of a residential base even though the project is primarily vertical.